j3qq4hch/UAVCAN_tutorial/tutorial3/readme.md

         return NULL;
     }

 Now we need to add new type of UAVCAN messages that we want to process to `shouldAcceptTransfer` and add its handler call to `onTransferReceived`.
-We should also write handler.
+We should also write handler for it.
 Here it is:

     void canard_getset_handle(CanardRxTransfer* transfer)
     {